vycke/vitamins/README.md

 - `namespace: string`: your application name.
 Will be attached to errors as `metadata`;
 - `version: string`: your application version number.
 Will be attached to errors as `metadata`;
 - `debug: boolean`: when this is `true`, every action is also printed to the `console.log` for easy debugging;
-- `maxNumberOfActions?: number`: the maximum number of action nodes stored in memory.
-Default is 200;
+- `numberOfActions?: number`: the maximum number of action nodes attached to an error.
+Default is 10;
-- `maxNumberOfErrors?: number`: the maximum number of error nodes stored in memory.
-Default is 50;
-- `beforeUnload(errors, actions)?: function`: a function that is executed right before `window.onbeforeunload` event is triggered;
 - `onError(errors, actions)?: function`: a function that is executed on every change in the errors.

 Optionally, you can provide initial logs and errors as well.
 This can be useful when you store them in the `localStorage` and you want to load them in memory on start.
-This is an object of the structure `{ actions, errors }`.
+This is an object of the structure `{ errors, actions }`.

 ### Using the tracker